Dog Seizures or Epilepsy – Informative Help

 Issues that can Cause Seizures

 - Genetically Inherited Epilepsy

-At NZYMES.COM We feel that regardless of the nature of the seizure activity, to avoid seizures in dogs, a reliable nutritional program is always a good idea to support the cleansing of toxins that become built up through the use of daily medications and poor quality food and treats.
+At NZYMES.COM We feel that regardless of the nature of the seizure activity a reliable nutritional program is the foundation to good health.
+Proper nutrition gives the support necessary for the cleansing of toxins that become built up through the use of daily medications and poor quality food and treats.

 First and Foremost: We recommend to give NZYMES Antioxidant Treats or NZYMES Sprouted Granules to your pet daily.
-This simple action supports a natural antioxidant cleansing process to eliminate toxic build-up in the liver and kidneys from medications, poor quality food ingredients, food coloring and chemical additives found in many of the more common pet foods and treats sold today.
+This simple action supports a natural antioxidant cleansing process that helps to being the elimination of the toxic build-up in the liver and kidneys that is typically the result of medications, poor quality food ingredients, food coloring, and chemical additives in a pets diet.

-Secondly, to reduce the risk of seizures in dogs, read the ingredients in your pet’s food and treats: We suggest that you avoid Wheat Flour and/or Wheat Gluten, Food Colorings and Chemical Additives.
-Your will find these poor ingredients in the majority of supermarket and big chain pet stores, not to mention the big discount stores.
-In our 20 years of experience, these ingredients tend to be the primary activators of activity with epileptic and seizure-prone dogs.
+Second: In our opinion the best way to reduce the risk of seizures in dogs, is to read the ingredients in your pet’s food and treats: We suggest that you avoid Wheat Flour and/or Wheat Gluten, Food Colorings and Chemical Additives.
+Your will find these poor ingredients in the majority of pet foods offered by supermarkets, big chain pet stores, and big discount stores.
+In our 20 years of experience, these ingredients tend to be the primary causes of increased epileptic activity in seizure-prone dogs.